 - Documenting and detailing any special arrangements between you and your spouse.

-- Avoiding extended court proceedings, which result in the time of expensive divorce attorneys.
+- Avoiding extended court proceedings, which may save in the time and money in a divorce.

 - Reducing conflicts during a divorce.

 - Establishing procedures and rules for issues that may arise in the future.

 - Assigning debt, such as credit cards, school loans, and mortgages, to the appropriate spouse to avoid both spouses sharing debt liability.

 Many people fear that discussing these matters, or even bringing up the word "prenuptial agreement," will cause turmoil in their relationship.
 Often times, just the opposite is true.
 One of the most common irreconcilable differences leading to divorce is finances.
 Talking to your spouse ahead of time regarding finances, property, and marital asset management can avoid a lot of these disagreements.

 Why a Prenup May Not be Right For You

 Although nuptial agreements carry a lot of benefits, there are some downsides that you should consider before creating one.